-Once your book is in production, you will be assigned a production editor and production coordinator.
-They can answer most of your production questions.
+Once your book is in production, you will be assigned a production contact who will be able to answer any production questions.

 Q. Do readers really judge a book by its cover?

 An attention-grabbing cover design is certainly one way to catch the eye of a potential reader.
 Most importantly, a well-chosen image can convey the topic and set the tone of your book at a glance.
-Your editor will ask you to provide an appropriate image and your color preference.
+If your book is having a designed cover, your editor may ask you to provide an appropriate image and your color preference.
 Once the final cover design is approved, it is immediately posted.